adithya-vedhamani/DAA_CIA1/README.md

 *Step 4: If it doesn’t form the cycle, then include that edge in MST.
 Otherwise, discard it.
 *Step 5: Repeat from step 2 until it includes |V| - 1 edges in MST.

+##Analysis
+From my analysis
+Kruskal's algorithm is a minimum spanning tree algorithm that works on undirected, weighted graphs.
+It cannot be used on directed, weighted graphs because it relies on the properties of undirected graphs, such as the fact that the edges do not have a direction and that the minimum spanning tree is unique.
+In directed weighted graph, there can be multiple spanning tree and also the edges have direction.
+Thus Kruskal's algorithm is not suitable for this case.
+So I am thinking of convertying the directed graph to undirected graph and then applying kruskals algorithm.
+Else I have been thinking of penalizing or ignoring the negative weight.